smurfix/OpenTTD/docs/multiplayer.md

 - You can automatically clean companies that do not have a client connected to them, for, let's say, 3 years.
 You can do this via: `set autoclean_companies` and `set autoclean_protected` and `set autoclean_unprotected`.
-Unprotected removes a password from a company when it is not used for more then the defined amount of months. `set autoclean_novehicles` can be used to remove companies without any vehicles quickly.
+Unprotected removes a password from a company when it is not used for more than the defined amount of months. `set autoclean_novehicles` can be used to remove companies without any vehicles quickly.